Fly control

 What to expect afterwards

-• Maintain good waste management and sanitation practices to support treatment effectiveness
+• Maintain good waste management to reduce the chance of flies returning

 Common questions